Description

 Which means for our asset as example:

-• Looking at the average days under water of 68 days in the last 5 years of Amgen, we see it is relatively smaller, thus better in comparison to the benchmark SPY (123 days)
+• The average days under water over 5 years of Amgen is 71 days, which is smaller, thus better compared to the benchmark SPY (124 days) in the same period.

 Performance (YTD)